Honors Peer Advisers

 What do Peer Advisers do?

-- Volunteer time commitment of an estimated 10-15 hours per semester
+- Volunteer time commitment of an estimated 10-15 hours per semester, which include:

 - Attend team meetings throughout the school year

 Interested in becoming a Peer Adviser?
 Click HERE to apply.

 Questions?
 Contact email@example.com or Katie Flannery firstname.lastname@example.org